RTradeLtd/TxPB/doc/CONFIGURATION.md

   discovery:
     # enables a basic discovery system using the DHT
     enabled: true
-    # enables an advanced discovery system using exponential backoffs if queries fal
+    # enables an advanced discovery system using exponential backoffs if queries fail
     # requires discovery be enabled as well
     backoff_enabled: true
     # the type of backoff discovery, only supported one is ExponentialBackoff